johnmn3/ti-yong/README.md

 people."

 Against Bob's better judgement, he went and made the thing that can't calculate temperature correctly.
-But he now he had a problem.
+But now he had a problem.

 In the time between their previous request and this one, both the original farenheit and the f2 versions of the calculator have ended up in twice as